geeksteam/CodeRules/AngularJS/Readme.md

 ```

 # Tools:
-> There are tools which we use and you need to use whith us too if we are working together.
+> There are tools which we use and you need to use with us too if we are working together.

 ## Use JSHint
 JSHint can show your code errors during you write it (write the errors )) ).
 Install it to your Editor.